 Mario Kart: Bananas

 I need to admit something here: for a very long period of my life, I was terrible at using bananas.
 They’re difficult to master.
-Upon release of Mario Kart 8, I made the decision to sweat and to finally get good.
+Upon the release of Mario Kart 8, I decided to sweat and to finally get good.
 And now, I’ve irreparably damaged many relationships.
 I’m very happy with the choices I’ve made.